NeuroJSON/bjdata/Binary_JData_Specification.md

 [array](#container_array) | 2+ bytes | *\[* and *\]* | Optional | Yes (if not empty)
 [object](#container_object) | 2+ bytes | *{* and *}* | Optional | Yes (if not empty)

+\* Data type markers that are not defined in the UBJSON Specification (Draft 12)

 ## <a name="value_types"/>Value types

 ### <a name="value_null"/>Null
-The null value in is equivalent to the null value from the JSON specification.
+The `null` value in is equivalent to the null value from the JSON specification.

 #### Example
 In JSON: